Oceania: Pacific Islands

 In Samoan politics, the Prime Minister of Samoa is the head of government.
 The 1960 constitution, which formally came into force with independence from New Zealand in 1962, builds on the British pattern of parliamentary democracy, modified to take account of Samoan customs.
 The national government (malo) generally controls the legislative assembly.
 Politics of Tonga takes place in a framework of a constitutional monarchy, whereby the King of Tonga is the Head of State.

 Fiji has a multiparty system with the Prime Minister of Fiji as head of government.
 The executive power is exercised by the government.
 Legislative power is vested in both the government and the Parliament of Fiji.
 Fiji's Head of State is the President.

 In the politics of Papua New Guinea the Prime Minister is the head of government, and the head of state is the monarch of the United Kingdom, represented by a Governor-General.
 In Kiribati, a Parliamentary regime, the President of Kiribati is the head of state and government, and of a multi-party system.

 New Caledonia remains an integral part of the French Republic.
 Inhabitants of New Caledonia are French citizens.
 New Caledonia sends two representatives to the French National Assembly and two senators to the French Senate.

 Hawaii is dominated by the Democratic Party.
-As codified in the Hawaiian Constitution, there are three branches of government: executive, legislative and judicial.
+As codified in the Hawaiian Constitution, there are three branches of government: executive, legislative, and judicial.
 The governor is elected statewide.

 Economy

-The linked map below shows the exclusive economic zones (EEZs) of the islands of Oceania and neighbouring areas, as a guide to the following table (there are few land boundaries that can be drawn on a map of the Pacific at this scale).
+The linked map below shows the exclusive economic zones (EEZs) of the islands of Oceania and neighbouring areas, as a guide to the following table (few land boundaries can be drawn on a map of the Pacific at this scale).